1. Introduction

 - Messaging provider for delivering WhatsApp messages — patient instructions, appointment reminders and demo-booking conversations

-- AI service providers for the AI Writing Assistant, AI Chatbot, AI medication safety check, voice transcription, and the analytics "AI insights" summary.
+- AI service providers for the AI Writing Assistant, AI Chatbot, AI medication safety check, voice transcription, telehealth-recording transcription, AI-drafted SOAP / clinical notes from telehealth transcripts, and the analytics "AI insights" summary.
 Only the specific text or audio required for each task is transmitted; full patient records are not sent

 - External accounting service providers when the practice has connected one — patient names and billing details are shared as part of invoice and payment creation.
 The built-in Baselayer Billing option keeps this data inside our own managed cloud database and does not share it with an external accounting service